When it comes to renting vs buying in Toronto, 2021 may be the year to really look at your finances and weigh the pros and cons of renting vs buying.

 With every passing year it seems that, for many, the dream of moving from renting to buying a home in Toronto slips farther and farther away.
 Many are posing the question, when will the Toronto real estate market crash in hopes of a price drop to get their foot in the door, both literally and figuratively speaking.

 Comparably, Toronto also has the highest rental prices in Canada.
-So when it comes to rent versus buy Toronto, 2019 may be the year to really look at your finances and weigh the pros and cons of renting vs buying.
+We often get asked, “Is it better to rent or buy?”
+So, when it comes to rent versus buy Toronto, 2021 may be the year to really look at your finances and weigh the pros and cons of renting vs buying.
 If there’s one thing we know for sure, the best day to buy is always yesterday; as prices climb, the money you do have today will be worth less tomorrow.

 According to TREB’s data, the average cost of a one bedroom rental in downtown Toronto has increased 30% since Q3 of 2016*.
 If you knew you’d be paying these record high rents five years ago, maybe you would have pulled the trigger on saving for a down payment and moved from the world of renting to buying.
 What you’re paying in rent today is comparable to what you could be paying for a mortgage on a condo.